 Infinite Jonathans: The Card Game

-During development on Infinite Jonathans, I assisted in landing a licensing deal with AdMagic’s Breaking Games to adapt elements of the Jonathans IP into a physical card game, in the party genre.
+During development on Infinite Jonathans, I assisted in landing a deal with AdMagic’s Breaking Games to adapt elements of the Jonathans IP into a physical card game, in the party genre.

 My Role:

-• Conceive and write the game’s stories, characters & events.
+➜ Conceive and write the game’s stories, characters & events.

-• Curating characters and events from the digital game to appear as cards.
+➜ Curating characters and events from the digital game to appear as cards.

-• Direct visual congruence between the digital & physical game.
+➜ Work with the illustration team to achieve visual congruence between the digital & physical game.

-• Develop early prototypes and testing.
+➜ Iterate on early prototypes and testing.

 The Card Game Tutorial